Marketing

 4. Enhancing Landing Page Experience

 When a user clicks on the ad and reaches the landing page, the copy on the page should continue the ad’s message on the SERP.
 For example, if the ad promotes a feature, the landing page should detail that feature.
-This improves user experience.
+It improves user experience.

 4.2 Improve Load Speed and Mobile Optimization